Since 2016, we have initiated the M.Sc degree in Forestry in order to maintain the high demands of forestry professionals around the world.

 IOF staff seat: 1

 Interested and eligible candidates can apply for admission to the M.Sc. programs by filling out the prescribed application forms and submitting the documents and credentials as mentioned below.
 Application forms and program brochures are available upon request for Rs.
 200.00 (Two Hundred Rupees only) by the Nepalese citizens.
 Nepalese applicants have to pay an entrance examination fee of Rs.
 1500.00 with the application.
-Foreign nationals have to pay US$ 25.00 at the time of submission of application.
+Foreign nationals have to pay US$ 25.00 at the time of submission of the application.
 The completed application along with the documents and credentials should reach the Admission Committee in advance.

 Required Documents and Credentials